 Request official transcripts be sent to CSUN.
 You must request that official transcripts, on the high school or college's official letterhead, be sent directly from your school to the CSUN Office of the Registrar either electronically or in a sealed envelope.
 Please be sure to include:

 - Official high school transcript(s), including spring grades and high school graduation date.
 If you have attended more than one high school, you must submit official transcripts from all high schools attended.

 - Official college transcripts for courses taken while in high school, including spring grades.
 Please see "electronic transcripts" below.

 No summer work after graduation will be accepted to meet fall admission requirements.

-- California community college transcripts: Please review eTranscript California.
+- California community college transcripts: Save time with eTranscript California.

 - Other high schools and colleges: In your school’s transcript ordering system, choose “CSU Northridge” as the recipient.
 If this option is not available, use firstname.lastname@example.org as the recipient email address.

 - Please do not send identical, duplicate electronic and paper transcripts.

 - For high schools and colleges that do not supply electronic transcripts, the school must send the transcripts in a sealed, unopened envelope directly to:

 Northridge, CA 91330-8207